BeeLazy/Cookbook/k8s/docs/en-US/LXD-HowtoInstall.md

 lxc launch remote:image containername
 ```

 Images are identified by their hash, but are also aliased.
-The **ubuntu** remote knows many aliases such as **22.04** and **jammy*.
+The **ubuntu** remote knows many aliases such as **22.04** and **jammy**.
-A list of all images available from the Ubuntu Server can be seen using:
+A list of all images available from the Ubuntu image server can be seen using:
 ```console
 lxc image list ubuntu:
 ```